python/cpython/Doc/library/queue.rst

    The count of unfinished tasks goes up whenever an item is added to the queue.
    The count goes down whenever a consumer thread calls :meth:`task_done` to indicate that the item was retrieved and all work on it is complete.
-When the count of unfinished tasks drops to zero, join() unblocks.
+When the count of unfinished tasks drops to zero, :meth:`join` unblocks.

    .. versionadded:: 2.5